CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### Clone the VR-Caps Repository

-Now that you have installed Unity and Python, you can now clone this repository
+Now that you have installed Unity and Python, you can now clone this repository.

 ```sh
 git clone https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy.git